Tyrannosaurus in popular culture: General impact

 I propose to make this animal the type of the new genus, Tyrannosaurus, in reference to its size, which far exceeds that of any carnivorous land animal hitherto described...This animal is in fact the ne plus ultra of the evolution of the large carnivorous dinosaurs: in brief it is entitled to the royal and high sounding group name which I have applied to it.

+Paleontologist Mark P. Witton attributes the dinosaur's popularity in part to its name.
+"It's hard to argue that Tyrannosaurs rex is not one of the most arresting and memorable scientific names ever applied to an animal living or extinct".